mrspeaker/basicinstinct/README.md

 ## notes:

---- broken:
+--- broken/next todos:
+TEST AN ACHIEVEMENT!
-switching to editor with keys down dumping lights ten different flippin event systems... sensors don't un-listen.
+editor gets into self-edit break (key thing) snap to grid group and convert to "prop" collisions ten different flippin event systems... sensors don't un-listen.
 ----

 * git messages could be clues
-* thinkin' *Sneakers*, but with 85% less Robert Redford and 50% more *Hackers* (but like, legit).
+* thinkin' *Sneakers*, but with 85% less Robert Redford and 50% more *Hackers*. or the first Tron.
 * make things proc gen? and scriptable with ItsBasic
 * everything in the world can be controlled with ItsBasic. name things?